d3lta-v/SSTuino/docs/tutorials/Sec1/digitalRead.md

 Record and post a video onto Instagram and place a hashtag `#sstuino`!

+## Emergency vehicle coming through!

+With your lights and the push button, let us attempt to insert some sound!
+For this section, we are going to use the included buzzer to make some sound!

+Duplicate the previous circuit and set it up as follows:

+Along with the flashing lights, we would need to program the buzzer such that it sounds correctly!
+This is one way to program it:

 ## Naming your variables

 After some tinkering with your coding, you may realise that it may be an hassle to change for example a pin, like this example code: